-We investigate digitalization through the lens of material and relational approaches and understand it as a permanent entanglement of different actors, practices, technologies, regulations and cultures.
-By applying a wide variety of qualitative methods, including ethnographic approaches, code analysis and mappings, we examine various topics along the thematic axes of infrastructure, control and creativity:
+Our projects research digitalization through the lens of material and relational approaches and understand it as a permanent entanglement of different actors, practices, technologies, regulations and cultures.
+By applying a wide variety of qualitative, digital and inventive methods, including ethnographic approaches, code analysis and mappings, we work on s topics along the thematic axes of infrastructure, control and creativity:

-First, we investigate digitalization in terms of infrastructures and look at how numerous different local sites and practices are integrated into large technological systems.
-Current research projects focus on European public broadcasting platforms and European migration and border management.
+First, we investigate digital infrastructures and look at how numerous different local sites and practices are integrated into large technological systems.
+Our current research projects are focusing on European public service platforms and European migration and border management.

-Second, we explore digitalized modes of governance, control and resistance.
-Current research projects focus on algorithmic accountability and epistemic transparency in artificial intelligence (AI), predictive analytics and policing, and data protection and privacy in the age of big data as well as on platform politics and recommender publics.
+Second, we explore digital forms of governance, control and resistance.
+Our current projects include research on algorithmic accountability and epistemic transparency in artificial intelligence (AI), predictive analytics and policing, data protection and privacy in the age of big data as well as on platform politics and recommender publics.

-Third, we analyze the unfolding of new modes of creativity through engagement with digital technologies.
-Current research projects focus on problem-making and -solving in hackathons and on the materialization of new forms of aesthetics in art-based virtual reality (VR) and the intersection of epistemic and artistic practices in co-design and research creation projects.
+Third, we analyze the unfolding of new modes of design and creativity through engagement with digital technologies.
+Our current research projects are investigating problem-making and -solving in hackathons, the materialization of new forms of aesthetics in art-based virtual reality (VR) and the intersection of epistemic and artistic practices in co-design and research creation projects.

-Concrete forms of research engagement include the involvement in the design processes of recommender systems in the Bavarian Broadcasting Company (BR), the active participation in the unfolding of problems and solutions during Hackathons, and the collaboration with artists in the creation of VR-based artworks.
+Concrete forms of research engagement include the involvement in the design processes of recommender systems in the Bavarian Broadcasting Company (BR), the active participation in the unfolding of problems and solutions during Hackathons, and the collaboration with artists in the creation of media and VR-based art.